-Note that the RAM is also furthermore split in two parts 3328 general purpose RAM and 1280 FameXE RAM.
+Note that the RAM is also furthermore split in two parts 3584 Bytes general purpose RAM and 2560 Bytes FameXE RAM.
 The whole RAM is accessible for the CPU, but the FameXE co-processor can only access the FameXE RAM.
 The FameXE can access its RAM part without control (with regard to access rights) by the memory management unit.

 Since the MMU does not control accesses of the FameXE, software which has access to the FameXE implicitly has access to this part of the RAM.
 This holds also for the EEPROM: FameXE accesses to the EEPROM are not controlled by the MMU, software which has access to the FameXE implicitly has access to this part of the EEPROM.
 However, the separation into parts is enforced also for the FameXE.

 The Triple-DES co-processor supports single DES and Triple-DES operations.
 Only Triple-DES will be used in this evaluation, either in 2-key or 3-key operation.
+The AES co-processor support AES operation with three different key lengths.
 The FameXE co-processor supplies basic arithmetic functions to perform asymmetric crypto algorithms implemented by the Smartcard Embedded Software.
 The random generator provides true random numbers without pseudo random calculation.

-The P5CC036V1D operates with a single 1.8V, 3V or 5V nominal power supply.
+The P5CD040V0B operates with a single 1.8V, 3V or 5V nominal power supply.
 The nominal maximum external clock frequency is 10 MHz.
 The micro controller can be operated with the internal clock especially to decrease the calculation time for security algorithms.
 The controller provides power saving modes with reduced activity: the IDLE Mode and the SLEEP Mode, which includes the CLOCK STOP Mode.